ev3dev/lego-linux-drivers-dkms/README.md

 -------

 These are kernel modules.
 They have the potential completely crash your machine.
+If this worries you, try it in a virtual machine.

 Installation
 ------------

+Note: This has been tested on kernel v3.16 (Debian jessie) and v3.13 (Ubuntu trusty).
+Older or newer kernel versions might not be compatible - in which chase installation will fail because the modules could not be compiled.

-You can download the latest Debian package or DKMS tarball from
+You can download the latest Debian package from
 <https://github.com/ev3dev/lego-linux-drivers-dkms/releases>.
-You just need one or the other.

 To install the Debian package (version number may be different):

-    sudo dpkg -i legoev3-uart-sensor-modules_1.0_all.deb
+    sudo dpkg -i legoev3-uart-sensor-modules_2.0_all.deb

-Or to install the DKMS package (version number may be different):

-    sudo dkms ldtarball legoev3-uart-sensor-modules-1.0-source-only.dkms.tar.gz
-    sudo dkms install legoev3-uart-sensor-modules/1.0

 Usage
 -----